Good Friday Agreement architect Seamus Mallon dies at 83

 BELFAST (Reuters) - Former Northern Ireland Deputy First Minister Seamus Mallon, one of the architects of the 1998 Good Friday peace agreement, died on Friday aged 83, drawing tributes from across a political divide he helped to bridge.

-Mallon was one of the key political figures in Northern Ireland during the three decades of violence between Catholic nationalists seeking union with Ireland and Protestant unionists wanting Northern Ireland to remain part of the United Kingdom.
+Mallon was a major political figure in Northern Ireland during the three decades of violence between Catholic nationalists seeking union with Ireland and Protestant unionists wanting Northern Ireland to remain part of the United Kingdom.

-He went on to jointly head up the devolved power-sharing administration that followed the peace deal and was remembered as a peace maker who recognized, in his words, that Northern Ireland’s divided communities could “live together in generosity and compassion or we can continue to die in bitter disharmony”.
+He went on to jointly head up the devolved power-sharing administration that followed the peace deal and was remembered as a peacemaker who recognized, in his words, that Northern Ireland’s divided communities could “live together in generosity and compassion or we can continue to die in bitter disharmony”.

 “History will remember Seamus as a committed peace builder and a tireless champion of an inclusive Ireland.
 He always opposed sectarianism and discrimination in any form,” Irish Prime Minister Leo Varadkar said in a statement.